Metabolic cost of information processing in Poisson variational autoencoders: Conclusions and Discussion

+Poisson samples are non-negative integer counts, so zeros are literal absences of events and nonzeros are low-precision event counts.
+This form is efficient on hardware implementations.
+On conventional accelerators, energy is dominated not by arithmetic but by data movement \citep{Horowitz2014ComputingEnergyProblem, sze2020efficient}, so the quantities that actually drive cost are the number of active units and the bits spent per value---exactly what a sparse, quantized code minimizes.
+Such representations cut computation through event skipping, sparse storage, low-precision arithmetic, and reduced memory movement \citep{gholami2022survey, Hubara2016BinarizedNN, sparseAccelerators}.
+On neuromorphic systems, the alignment is even more promising: energy scales with change-of-state, and a silent neuron costs nothing \citep{aimone2025neuromorphic, davies2018loihi, mead2002neuromorphic, schuman2022neuromorphic}.

+Crucially, none of this is bolted on after the fact.
+There is by now an entire industry devoted to compressing and quantizing dense, continuous models post hoc \citep{gholami2022survey}.
+In contrast, a Poisson code is sparse and quantized to begin with.
+The model learns under the very constraints that efficient hardware imposes, rather than being retrofitted to them once training is done.

+The point is that energy here is not a fixed constraint the model must satisfy, but a quantity it optimizes adaptively.
+Because the metabolic cost is the KL term of the very free energy being minimized (\cref{eq:free_energy_beta}), the same gradients that shape the dictionary and reduce reconstruction error also push firing rates down.
+The model is never told to use less energy: it works out how much to spend, and where, while solving the task, since the spiking activity already counts against the objective.
+The task and its energy budget are then solved together, at the same time, by a single optimization procedure.

+\boxit[Algorithm–hardware co-design implication]{ Poisson variational inference turns energy from an after-the-fact deployment constraint into a variable inside the learning objective: the model learns \textit{what to compute} and \textit{how to budget metabolism} at the same time. }

-\subsubsection{Connection to rate-distortion theory.}
+\subsection{Connection to rate-distortion theory}

 We developed our theory within variational inference \citep{blei2017variational}, but an equivalent formulation arises from \textit{rate-distortion theory} (RDT; \citet{thomas2006elements, alemi18fixing}).
-In RDT, we minimize a task loss $\cL_\text{task}$ subject to a finite \textit{information rate budget} $\mathcal{B}$, yielding the objective:
+In RDT, we minimize a task loss $\cL_\text{task}$ subject to a finite \textit{information rate budget} $\mathcal{B}$.
+Defining a Lagrange multiplier $\beta$, the objective is: